-Community Block Grant Development Environmental Assessment, City of Monroe, Monroe, NC a sidewalk improvement project affecting Concord Ave and an elementary school along the project.
+Community Block Grant Development Environmental Assessment, City of Monroe, Monroe, NC

+LaBella completed an Environmental Assessment for a sidewalk improvement project affecting Concord Ave and an elementary school along the project.
 The City had obtained funding through a Community Block Grant Development source and was required to submit an environmental assessment determination for the project.